-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRI PTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUD E OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Groundwater and Soil Fuel handling and storage, lubrication of equipment Drilling and the use of equipment can cause reduction to soil quality Spillage may lead to soil and groundwater contamination Drilling can cause reduction in soil quality (through soil contamination) Soil erosion can be caused through vegetation clearance and possible creation of tracks.
-Direct On-site Short-term Temporary /reversible Likely Medium Moderate Moderate (6) Safe delivery and handling: Training employees and toolbox talks Good housekeeping across the site Spill kits to be placed at designated areas across the site, Absorption material should be available and at hand.
-Where saw dust is used, it should be cleaned up immediately and not left for long periods as this poses a fire hazard Any major spill is reported to the project manager and Ministry of Mines and Energy Equipment to be well maintained and serviced regularly The use of hydrocarbons under 200 litres can be used for mobile refuelling or servicing Extraction volumes of water shall be minimal during exploration and where possible, water from existing water Low (2)
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Groundwater and Soil - Fuel handling and storage, lubrication of equipment - Drilling and the use of equipment can cause reduction to soil quality Spillage may lead to soil and groundwater contamination Drilling can cause reduction in soil quality (through soil contamination) Soil erosion can be caused through vegetation clearance and possible creation of tracks. - Direct - On-site - Short-term - Temporary /reversible - Likely Medium Moderate Moderate (6) Safe delivery and handling: Training employees and toolbox talks Good housekeeping across the site Spill kits to be placed at designated areas across the site, Absorption material should be available and at hand.
+Where saw dust is used, it should be cleaned up immediately and not left for long periods as this poses a fire hazard Any major spill is reported to the project manager and Ministry of Mines and Energy Equipment to be well maintained and serviced regularly The use of hydrocarbons under 200 litres can be used for mobile refuelling or servicing Extraction volumes of water shall be minimal during exploration and where possible, water from existing water sources shall be used Low (2)

-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRI PTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUD E OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION sources shall be used Storage: All tanks to be stored on a non-porous floor and bunded area Bund need to be capable of storing at least 110% of the volume of the tank All containers should to be suitable for use and not damaged Topsoil should be separately stockpiled to be re-spread when backfilling, and Equipment must be in good condition to ensure that the oil spills do not contaminate the site Refuelling: Drip tray to be used during refueling of vehicles A funnel or similar should be available and used to avoid spillage during decanting Equipment must be in good condition to ensure that the oil spills do not contaminate the site
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Storage: All tanks to be stored on a non-porous floor and bunded area - Bund need to be capable of storing at least 110% of the volume of the tank - All containers should to be suitable for use and not damaged - Topsoil should be separately stockpiled to be re-spread when backfilling, and - Equipment must be in good condition to ensure that the oil spills do not contaminate the site Refuelling: - Drip tray to be used during refueling of vehicles - A funnel or similar should be available and used to avoid spillage during decanting - Equipment must be in good condition to ensure that the oil spills do not contaminate the site

-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRI PTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUD E OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Terrestrial Ecology and biodiversity Exploration activities in sensitive environme nts Vegetation clearing, and Equipment and vehicle movements Possible injury or death of animals Poaching Habitat fragmentation from clearing Habitat loss Direct Local Short-term Temporary /reversible Certain Medium Low Minor (2) Soil quality is relatively good in the area and where areas are cleared should be separately stockpiled for re-spreading when rehabilitating Use existing tracks where possible Route new tracks around established and protected trees, and clumps of vegetation Identify rare, endangered, threatened and protected species and demarcate them and avoid removing them All workers on-site are to be notified to avoid any excluded areas or species Progressive rehabilitation during the exploration phase should be applied No camping within river beds Avoid setting exploration sites and camps on visible game tracks because they are used as movement routes to access grazing and water resources Natural drainage patterns should be restored if disturbed Low (2)
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Terrestrial Ecology and biodiversity - Exploration activities in sensitive environme nts - Vegetation clearing, and - Equipment and vehicle movements Possible injury or death of animals Poaching Habitat fragmentation from clearing Habitat loss - Direct - Local - Short-term - Temporary /reversible - Certain Medium Low Minor (2) Soil quality is relatively good in the area and where areas are cleared should be separately stockpiled for re-spreading when rehabilitating Use existing tracks where possible Route new tracks around established and protected trees, and clumps of vegetation Identify rare, endangered, threatened and protected species and demarcate them and avoid removing them All workers on-site are to be notified to avoid any excluded areas or species Progressive rehabilitation during the exploration phase should be applied No camping within river beds Avoid setting exploration sites and camps on visible game tracks because they are used as movement routes to access grazing and water resources Natural drainage patterns should be restored if disturbed Low (2)